Harry-Warner/spotifydata/README.md

 ## How?

-React, Next.js and TailwindCSS (making use of the API feature instead of express server.js)
+React and Next.js (making use of the API feature instead of express server.js)

 ## Why?